HunterStanton/Ghosts-Checksum-Fixer/README.md

 # Ghosts Checksum Fixer
-A command-line checksum fixer for Call of Duty: Ghosts PC Savegame.svg files.
+A command-line checksum fixer for Call of Duty: Ghosts Savegame.svg files.
 Works on PC, Xbox 360, PS3, WiiU, and (theoretically) Xbox One and PS4.

 Please be aware that this does not work for Call of Duty: Modern Warfare 2 or Call of Duty: Modern Warfare 3.
 The save header is a slightly different size.
 I will be making a separate tool for those games.